timmcginley/41936/Assignments/A.md

 ## A2 Benchmark Building Model
-Based on the construction of a physical model, fill in the supplied excel workbook ('Teams.xlsx' on Microsoft Teams) documenting the basic properties of the both the **existing building **and your **proposed design**.
-This is one of the first documents that the client will see so try and be as accurate as possible.
+Based on the construction of a physical model, fill in the supplied Excel workbook ('Teams.xlsx' on Microsoft Teams) documenting the basic properties of both the **existing building **and your **proposed design**.
+This is one of the first documents that the client will see so try to be as accurate as possible.

 ### Existing Building
 * Floor area (ground and above)